jatoledo/owl2diagram/README.md

 # Owl2diagram

-Owl2diagram is a lightweight Python tool that transforms OWL ontologies into Mermaid class diagrams.
-It helps users quickly visualize the structure of an ontology by extracting classes, subclass relations, datatype properties, and object properties, and rendering them as a diagram that can be easily embedded in Markdown documentation, GitHub pages, or technical reports.
+Owl2diagram is a lightweight Python tool that automatically generates Markdown documentation with embedded Mermaid class diagrams from OWL ontologies.
+It extracts classes, subclass relations, datatype properties, and object properties to produce a ready-to-use visualization of the ontology structure.

-The tool is especially useful for ontology engineers, knowledge graph engineers, and researchers who want a simple way to inspect and communicate ontology structures.
+The tool is especially useful for ontology engineers, knowledge graph engineers, and researchers who want a simple way to inspect  ontology structures.

 ## How to run locally